tobiasgf/lulu/Files_LULU_manuscript/README.md

-#Notes on setup
+# Notes on setup
 ___

-This file aims to give an overview of the tools and files used for the study.
+This file aims to give an overview of the tools and files used for the study **Reliable biodiversity metrics from co-occurence based post-clustering curation of amplicon data.**
 All steps/processes for this study can be carried out on the same computer/platform.
 But, in practise all analyses were carried out on a linux server setup with 64 processors (AMD Opteron(tm) 6380), except R-scripts, which were run on a MacBook Pro (2.6 GHz Intel Core i7, 16 GB 1600 MHz DDR3).
 All analyses were carried out in one directory (analyses) and sub-directories of this.

-#Bioinformatic tools
+## Bioinformatic tools
-CLI tools were used for this study
+### CLI tools were used for this study

  * VSEARCH v.2.02 (or later) (https://github.com/torognes/vsearch) - used for clustering in the pure VSEARCH pileine as well as the combined DADA2+VSEARCH approach.
  * Cutadapt v 1.10 (https://cutadapt.readthedocs.io/en/stable/)  - used for demultiplexing (assigning reads to samples) using two different scripts, one for VSEARCH, CROP, SWARM, and another for DADA2.